Ven0maus/Astralis/README.md

 #### Gameplay
 Astralis offers a rich and immersive gameplay experience.
 Here are some tips to help you get started:

-**Character Customization:** Begin by customizing your character's appearance and selecting traits that suit your playstyle.
+- Begin by customizing your character's appearance and selecting traits that suit your playstyle.

-**Exploration:** Venture out into the world to discover new biomes, NPCs, and hidden treasures.
+- Venture out into the world to discover new biomes, NPCs, and hidden treasures.

-**Quests:** Interact with NPCs to pick up quests and follow their stories to earn rewards and experience.
+- Interact with NPCs to pick up quests and follow their stories to earn rewards and experience.

-**Combat:** Engage in combat with various creatures and enemies.
+- Engage in combat with various creatures and enemies.
 Utilize your collected items and skills to survive.

-**Leveling Up:** Gain experience points to level up and unlock new abilities and perks.
+- Gain experience points to level up and unlock new abilities and perks.

-**Base Building:** Establish and expand your base to serve as a safe haven and resource hub.
+- Establish and expand your base to serve as a safe haven and resource hub.

-**Events:** Keep an eye out for dynamic in-game events that can present both opportunities and challenges.
+- Keep an eye out for dynamic in-game events that can present both opportunities and challenges.

 #### Found bugs?
 Please create a new issue with a detailed explanation of your bug,